-NPC is a disease of the nasopharynx, which is the air passageway at the upper part of the pharynx (throat) behind the nose.
+NPC is a disease of the nasopharynx, which is the air passageway at the upper part of the pharynx, or throat, behind the nose.
 The nostrils lead through the nasal cavity into the nasopharynx, and an opening called the Eustachian tube, which is located on each side of the nasopharynx, leads into the middle ear on each side (see Medical Illustrations).

 The nasopharynx contains several types of tissue, and each tissue type contains several types of cells.
 Different cancers can develop from each kind of cell.
 For example, many types of NPC contain white blood cells, called lymphocytes.
-These lymphocytes give the cancer the name of lymphoepithelioma.
+The cancer is named after these lymphocytes: lymphoepithelioma.
 These differences are important because they determine the seriousness of the cancer and the type of treatment needed.

 Subtypes of NPC